 Cleaning your house while your kids are still growing up is like shovelling the sidewalk before it stops snowing.” —Phyllis Diller

 “I want my children to have all the things I couldn’t afford.
 Then I want to move in with them.”

 As one whom his mother comforts, so I will comfort you;

-Whether it’s a skinned knee, a shattered dream or a broken heart, great mums are there to comfort you.
+Whether it’s a skinned knee, a shattered dream, a broken heart or compulsory isolation, great mums are there to comfort you.
 Even if they felt their mums never comforted them, great mums still comfort those they love.

 Even today at my age my mother is able to advise me, and I listen.
 Why?
-Because she has earned the right to speak into my life, and that’s what great mums do!
+Because she has earned the right to speak into my life, and that’s what great mums do on Mother’s Day.

-Mothers, whether you like it or not, tend to have advice on everything.
-Now we all know the kind of advice mothers give, but I want to share with you a list of things you will likely never hear your mother say…
+Mothers, like it or not, tend to have advice on everything.
+Now we all know the kind of advice mothers give, but I found a list of things you will likely never hear your mother say…